omniaretail/zapp/README.md

 var server = new ZappServer(
     new OwinRestService("http://localhost:6464/"),	// Instance of: IRestService
-	new ZipPackageService(),						// Instance of: IPackageService );
+	new ZipPackageService()							// Instance of: IPackageService );

 server.Start();